 I haven’t seen a lot of enchilada recipes that call for a potato-based filling, but lately I’ve been kind of obsessed with potatoes, so that’s what I’m using for the base of these enchiladas.

-I’ve been kind of obsessed with potatoes lately, and there are a few recipes to prove that: Black Bean-Potato Stew with Kale, Barley-Lentil Soup with potatoes, and my most popular recipe to-date, Eggplant Rollups with Black Bean-Potato Stuffing.
+You may have noticed my love for potatoes from how often I use them in my recipes.
+If not, here are a few recipes from the blog: Black Bean-Potato Stew with Kale, Barley-Lentil Soup with potatoes, and one of my most popular recipes, Eggplant Rollups with Black Bean-Potato Stuffing.
 What can I say?
 I’m Russian, after all, and Russian people have a special place in their hearts for potatoes!

 Potatoes also add a nice nutritional punch to any dish: in addition to being loaded with fiber, they have more potassium than bananas, as well as good amounts of calcium, iron, phosphorus, and vitamin C. And yes, that’s regular white potatoes I’m talking about!

 I’m sure you can experiment with other vegetables as well, just make sure to use firmer, non-watery ones like carrots, winter squash, parsnips, etc. The last two will do better if you steam them along with potatoes.

 It’s great if you choose to use whole grain or sprouted grain tortillas here, but if you can’t find those, oh well!
 Use whatever kind you have, even if they are regular flour tortillas – I promise to keep it a secret!